ak-krajewska/book-scraper/documentation/braindump.md

 Scraping each book and structuring data code just worked from the example code.
 I think it's a little ugly and the error handling could be better but forgeing ahead for now.

+#### Save as a CSV

+I mostly copied the sample code, except to inspect the code I used a print statement instead.

+And it all seems to work.
+I now have a pretty CSV of some scraped Goodreads data.

 ### Attempt to use Medium article